Freehand-prime/freehand-prime/README.md

 ## Prerequisites & Installation

+1a.
+The project database is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.

+1b.We recommend using Postico to run those queries as that was used to create the queries, or pgAdmin if running postgres from a Windows PC.
+If running on Windows, you will need to enter your username and password for your postgres server in the .env file as described below.

-1. Create a database named `your database name`,
+1c.
+Create a local PostgreSQL database named `freehand`.

-2. The queries in the `tables.sql` file are set up to create all the necessary tables and populate the needed data to allow the application to run correctly.
-The project is built on [Postgres](https://www.postgresql.org/download/), so you will need to make sure to have that installed.
-We recommend using Postico to run those queries as that was used to create the queries,
+1d.
+The queries in the `database.sql` file are set up to create all the necessary tables. `cards.sql` `categories.sql` `Events.sql` `Occasions.sql` and `Persons.sql` populate the needed data to allow the application to run correctly.

+1e.
+You may elevate accounts in "user" to administrators by setting the "isAdmin" flag to true.
+There is currently no in-app functionality to change this variable.

-3. Open up your editor of choice and run an `npm install`
+2. Open up your javascript IDE of choice and install Node and its current dependencies by running an `npm install` from your terminal.
+Refer to package.json for a list of dependencies.

+3. You will need to set up a .env file with the following configuration settings.
+Note some of these settings are required for Heroku deployment only:

+SERVER_SESSION_SECRET (Heroku deployment) A random secret string for passport.js module security.
+    NOTE: ./server/constants/warnings.js will yell at you if your secret is < 8 characters or “superDuperSecret”.
+DATABASE_URL (Heroku deployment) database URL to connect to live database on Heroku.
+You can find this link PG_USER – PostgreSQL username used in ./server/modules/pool.js module to connect to a LOCAL database.
+PG_SECRET - PostgreSQL password used in ./server/modules/pool.js module to connect to a LOCAL database.
+REACT_APP_S3_URL – Amazon AWS S3 bucket URL.
+Required for Dropzone S3 image upload.
+AWS_ACCESS_KEY_ID – Amazon AWS S3 bucket Access Key ID.
+Required for Dropzone S3 image upload.
+AWS_SECRET_ACCESS_KEY – Amazon AWS S3 bucket Secret Access Key.
+Required for Dropzone S3 image upload.
+AWS_S3_BUCKET - Amazon AWS S3 bucket name.
+Required for Dropzone S3 image upload.
+AWS_S3_REGION - Amazon AWS S3 region name.
+Required for Dropzone S3 image upload.
+GMAIL_ADDRESS – Outgoing email account for Nodemailer integration.
+GMAIL_PASS - Outgoing email account for Nodemailer integration.

 4. Run `npm run server` in your terminal
 5. Run `npm run client` in your terminal
-6. The `npm run client` command will open up a new browser tab for you!
+6. The `npm run client` command will open up a new browser tab for you which should launch the client app at localhost:3000 and the server at localhost:5000.

 ## Usage